ndudieagle/Healthcare-Analytic-dashboard-powerbi-/README.md

 # Healthcare-Analytic-dashboard-powerbi-
 This project analyzes hospital performance using powerBI, The goal is to identify key operational challenges  such as high readmission rates ,patients demographic , and cost  drivers
+🏥 Overall Hospital Performance (Top Numbers)
+Total Patients: About 1,000 patients were treated

+Average Stay: Patients stay around 7.6 days

+Total Cost: The hospital spent about 8.92 million

+Readmission Rate: About 49.5% of patients return after discharge

+👉 What this means:

+Costs are high

+Almost half of patients are coming back, which may indicate issues with treatment quality or discharge process

+👥 Who Uses the Hospital Most?
+The chart shows older age groups (50–75+) use the hospital the most

+Both male and female patients are almost equal

+👉 Meaning:

+The hospital mainly serves older adults

+You may need to focus more on elderly care and chronic disease management

+📈 When the Hospital is Busiest
+The line chart shows some months have higher patient numbers than others

+There are clear peak months (overcrowding periods)

+👉 Meaning:

+The hospital experiences busy seasons

+You may need:

+More staff during peak months

+Better scheduling and resource planning

+🚑 Emergency vs Planned Visits
+About 50% Emergency

+About 50% Planned (Elective)

+👉 Meaning:

+The hospital is handling a high number of emergencies

+This can:

+Increase pressure on staff

+Increase costs

+Affect quality of care

+🔥 Key Business Insights (What You Should Care About) High Readmission Rate (49.5%)

+This is a major red flag

+Suggests:

+Patients are not fully recovering

+Poor follow-up care

+Older Patients Dominate

+Focus on:

+Chronic illness programs

+Preventive care

+Peak Months = Overcrowding

+Plan staffing and resources better

+High Emergency Cases

+Improve:

+Early diagnosis

+Outpatient care

+🧭 Simple Summary

+👉 “The hospital is spending a lot, treating mostly older patients, and nearly half of them are coming back again.
+There are busy periods causing pressure, and many cases are emergencies.
+This suggests we need better patient care, planning, and cost control.”